-Every node communicates with other node based on own GTS starting slot( $s_i$ ).
-The $s_i$ is changed according to own unique number ( $u_i$ ).
-Fig.5 shows the algorithm which is utilized to allocate the $s_i$ .
-Every node is taken the own $u_i$ by beacon signal.
+Every node communicates with other node based on own GTS starting $slot(s_i)$.
+The s_i is changed according to own unique number (u_i) .
+Fig 3-5 and 3-6 shows the algorithm which is utilized to allocate the s_i .
+Every node is taken the own u_i by beacon signal.
 If many nodes take the same slot, each node uses the different channels.

-When the currently used slot number(CS) is contained between $\mathbf{s}i$ to $(\mathbf{s}i + \mathbf{l}i)$ , $\mathbf{n}i$ changes the channel to sending channel.
-This channel same with destination node's channel which is currently occupied.
-In contrast, CS is not contained between $\mathbf{s}i$ to $(\mathbf{s}i + \mathbf{l}i)$ , $\mathbf{n}i$ changes the channel to receiving channel.
+When the currently used slot number(CS) is contained between s_i to (s_i+l_i) , n_i , changes the channel to sending channel.
+It is same with destination node's channel which is currently occupied.
+In contrast, CS is not contained between s_i to (s_i+l_i) , n_i , changes the channel to receiving channel.
 This method can reduce the collision and guarantee the reliable communication.
 In addition, it is efficient to complement the energy inefficiency because unnecessary CCA(Clear Channel Assessment) is reduced.

-The flow algorithms of each node in this communication are represented as shown in Fig.6.
-Every node uses the time synchronization based on IEEE 802.15.6 superframe structure.
-In Fig.6, aNumSuperframeSlots means the maximum number of time slot, and CS is the current slot number that program use.
+The flow algorithms of each node in this communication are represented as shown in Fig 3-7, 3-8 and 3-9.
+Every node uses the time synchronization based on IEEE 802.15.4 superframe structure.
+In Fig 3-7, 3-8 and 3-9, aNumSuperframeSlots means the maximum number of time slot, and CS is the current slot number that program use.
 When the CS is equal to 0, beacon signal is sent by sink node.
-Then DA-nodes and L-nodes take the beacon signal and notice about own information which are $u_i$ , type of node( $t_i$ ), $s_i$ , destination of node ( $\mathbf{n}i^{des}$ ), and GTS length of node( $l_i$ ).
-Since the CS is larger than 0, every node except the sink node sends the data to own $\mathbf{n}i^{des}$ when the CS is between own $s_i$ and $(s_i+l_i)$ .
+Then DA-nodes and L-nodes take the beacon signal and notice about own information which are u_i , type of node (t_i) , s_i , destination of node (n_i^{des}) , and GTS length of node (l_i) .
+Since the CS is larger than 0, every node except the sink node sends the data to own n_i^{des} when the CS is between own s_i and (s_i+l_i) .
 In other time slot, DA-nodes receive the data from other nodes, and L-nodes enter to sleep state.
 When the CS is larger than aNumSuperframeSlots, every node waits the next beacon signal.